-The College will take the following actions to improve retention of females, racial/ethnic minorities, and individuals with disabilities:
+The College will take the following actions to improve retention of females, racial/ethnic minorities, individuals with disabilities, and veterans:

-- Implement cross-learning programs to develop employee's skill and competencies. - Provide quality on-boarding orientations. - Announce training opportunities to all employees via email and/or in Connections Newsletter sent to all employees. - Broadly announce all promotion and transfer opportunities. - Provide unconscious bias training to all employees at orientation and during a position search. - Ensure all new hires receive inclusive workplace e-learning training.
+- Implement cross-learning programs to develop employee's skill and competencies. - · Provide quality on-boarding and new employee orientations. - Announce training opportunities to all employees. - Broadly announce all promotion and transfer opportunities. - Provide unconscious bias training to all employees. - Ensure all new hires receive inclusive workplace e-learning training, including Code of Conduct, Respectful Workplace, and Preventing Sexual Harassment. - Provide on-going supervisor training in performance management to help with retention of employees. - Provide professional development opportunities to all employee groups. - Ensure all search committee members have training on the hiring process, including unconscious bias training.